fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 - Upon death
  - Respawn locations can be set at any bed
  - Stash with some or all of the players items drops on the ground.
+ - Rank/rep loss % (configurable)
+ - Possibility of having to find your items in a hidden stash with a RF detector (configurable)
  - Item condition/loss scales based on rank in order to not hinder the players early game progress.
  - Item condition degrade each death (configurable).
  - Item loss % applied each death (configurable).